ClementNerma/NightOS/docs/ux/desktop-environment.md

 Layers are indexed, starting from `0` with the lowest priority.

+## Windows

+Windows are the base display element for applications.
+They can take any form depending on the DE's display method, but are usually made of the application's drawing zone and a titlebar.

+Some desktop environments may not accept windows (for instance, [BareEnv](../applications/BareEnv.md) which is a text-only desktop environment).
+In such case, most applications will fail to run as they won't be able to build windows, but this is still allowed.

 ## Security and operation

 Unlike other operating systems, [DEA](#desktop-environment-applications) can only access their own data and cannot manipulate the data inside other applications, even graphically.